Downton Abbey: A New Era poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Downton Abbey: A New Era against these established plot points, we can identify how Simon Curtis utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Downton Abbey: A New Era within the drama genre.

 Simon Curtis's Structural Approach